JuliaEdmunds/Top-Trumps/README.md

 - Add additional APIs
 - Add a GUI
 - For now computer chooses the card based on the max value (usually weight for Pokémon, height for NBA_Players and season for NBA_Games).
-Given more time, we would have computer recognize the min and max values of each trait, so it would choose highest normalized value
+Given more time, we would have computer recognize the min and max values of each trait, so it would choose highest normalized value.